 - Prevention of mass atrocities; and

-Fellowships are awarded on a competitive, peer-reviewed basis and are intended to support six months of field-based research, from June 2022 to December 2022.
-Up to eighteen (18) individual fellowships of a maximum of $15,000 each will be awarded.
+Fellowships are awarded on a competitive, peer-reviewed basis and are intended to support six months of field-based research, from June 2023 to December 2023.
+Up to seventeen (17) individual fellowships of a maximum of $15,000 each will be awarded.
 Women are strongly encouraged to apply.

 During the fellowship period, recipients are required to participate in two mandatory workshops organized by the APN.
 These workshops will provide opportunities to refine recipients’ research designs, focus and methods; present findings; explore ways to make their work more accessible through publications and other means to multiple peacebuilding constituencies; networking, and developing constructive working relationships with other fellows, senior academic, and practitioner facilitators.